the-full-stack/fsdl-text-recognizer-project/lab6/readme.md

 The crucial thing to understand is that because we are labeling odd and even lines differently, each predicted pixel must have the context of the entire image to correctly label -- otherwise, there is no way to know whether the pixel is on an odd or even line.

-## Review training results
+## Review results

+The model converges to something really good.

+Check out `notebooks/04b-look-at-line-detector-predictions.ipynb` to see sample predictions on the test set.

+We also plot some sample training data augmentation in that notebook.

 ## Combining the two models

-Now we are ready to combine the new `LineDetector` model and the
+Now we are ready to combine the new `LineDetector` model and the `LinePredictor` model that we trained yesterday.

+This is done in `text_recognizer/paragraph_text_recognizer.py`, which loads both models, find line regions with one, and runs each crop through the other.

+We can see that it works as expected (albeit not too accurately yet) by running `pipenv run pytest -s text_recognizer/tests/test_paragraph_text_recognizer.py`.

 ## Things to try